Main API (includes A2A and MCP endpoints)

 http://your-kubently-api:8080/a2a

-Note: The A2A protocol endpoints are mounted on the main API service port (8080) under the /a2a path.
-This allows a single ingress/load balancer to handle both standard API calls and A2A protocol communications.
+Note: The A2A protocol and MCP endpoints are both mounted on the main API service port (8080), under the /a2a and /mcp paths respectively.
+This allows a single ingress/load balancer to handle standard API calls, A2A protocol communications, and MCP clients.

 Authentication